-We do not currently directly own any patents in connection with our existing and planned blockchain and crypto asset related operations.
-In the future we may pursue patents in connection our blockchain and crypto assets, but do not have immediate plans to do so.
-We do expect to rely upon trade secrets, trademarks, service marks, trade names, copyrights and other intellectual property rights and expect to license the use of intellectual property rights owned and controlled by others.
+We do not currently directly own any patents in connection with our existing and planned blockchain and crypto asset related operations or carbon capture initiative.
+In the future we may pursue patents in connection our blockchain and crypto assets or carbon capture initiative, but do not have immediate plans to do so.
+We do expect to rely heavily upon trade secrets, trademarks, service marks, trade names, copyrights and other intellectual property rights and expect to license the use of intellectual property rights owned and controlled by others.
 In addition, we have developed and may further develop certain proprietary software applications for purposes of our crypto asset mining operations.